• Skip to primary navigation

 Maximize ecological, social, and economic benefits

-Understand the ecological, social, and economic aspects of the eCDT program to maximize benefits using a comprehensive approach.
+Understand and identify synergies among the ecological, social, and economic aspects of the eCDT program to maximize benefits using a comprehensive approach.
+Each eCDT program will have varying levels of benefits across each dimension, but users should avoid achieving benefits at the expense of other areas of impact.

 Full description

-Implement an eCDT program that yields comprehensive benefits including improved data for: improved fisheries management (ecological), reduced risk of human rights and labor abuses in seafood supply chains (social), and efficiencies and compliance with seafood import requirements (economic).
+Implement an eCDT program that yields comprehensive benefits that can include, but are not limited to, the following example data uses: improved fisheries management (ecological), reduced risk of human rights and labor abuses in seafood supply chains (social), and efficiencies and compliance with seafood import requirements (economic).

 APPLY THE PRINCIPLE